sh4nks/flask-plugins/docs/index.rst

 ================

 Every ``Plugin`` should implement this class.
-It is used to get plugin specific data and the :class:`PluginManager` tries call the methods which are stated below.
+It is used to get plugin specific data. and the :class:`PluginManager` tries call the methods which are stated below.

 .. autoclass:: Plugin